silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 * through the response headers configured in your code (see the ["Configuration via headers" chapter](#configuration-via-headers-2))
 * if you opted for the [Premium Managed Service](https://www.cwp.govt.nz/features/optional-extras/), through Incapsula configuration panel (see the ["Configuration via Incapsula" chapter](#configuration-via-incapsula-2))

-The default recipes are configured conservatively to protect the data.
+The default recipes are configured conservatively to protect data.
 This means SilverStripe Framework responses will not be cached at all.
 All other resources (static files) will be cached for a short period of time (see below for details).

 ### Content Security